B16f00t/whapa/README.md

 The Script is written in Python 2.x

 The software is divided into three modes:
 * **Message Mode**: It analyzes all messages in the database, applying different filters.
-It extracts thumbnails when it's avaiable.
+It extracts thumbnails when it's available.
 * **Decryption Mode**: Decrypt crypto12 databases, as long as we have the key.
 * **Info Mode**: Displays different information about statuses, broadcasts list and groups.